 Winners of the chapter safety awards are determined by comparing the injury incident rate of each company.
 The injury incident rate is based on the number of injury cases a firm experiences during the award year, as it relates to the total amount of work hours generated.
 Awards are broken into two categories, General Contractor and Specialty Contractor, which are divided into divisions based on the total work hours.
-Click here for the 2018 application.
+Click here for list of award recipients.

 National AGC Safety Awards Program